coda/packs-sdk/docs/guides/basics/authentication/oauth2.md

     Coda doesn't currently support the older 1.0 or 1.0a versions of the OAuth specification.
 If you would like to connect to an API that only supports these versions of the standard please [contact support][support] so that we can continue to gauge interest.

+## Supported OAuth flows

+The OAuth2 protocol supports a variety of flows, also known as grant types, which specify how exactly credentials are exchanged.
+The Pack SDK currently supports two of these flows:

+**Authorization Code** (`grant_type=authorization_code`)
+:   This is the standard OAuth2 flow that most people are familiar with, meant for accessing a user's private data.
+The user at the keyboard is redirected to a screen where they login to the application, approve access, and then are redirected back.

+    To use this flow in the Pack SDK select the authentication type [`OAuth2`][OAuth2Authentication].

+**Client Credentials** (`grant_type=client_credentials`)
+:   This OAuth2 flow doesn't usually involve the user and the keyboard at all, but is a way for the Pack to authenticate itself with the application.
+It's essentially a more secure version of an API key, since it uses short-lived tokens.

+    To use this flow in the Pack SDK select the authentication type [`OAuth2ClientCredentials`][OAuth2ClientCredentialsAuthentication].

+Other OAuth2 flows are not currently supported.
+The majority of this guide will assume you are using the Authorization Code flow, but see the section [Client credentials flow](#client_credentials) for more information about that flow specifically.

 ## Setup OAuth authentication

 To enable your Pack to authenticate users with OAuth you need to configure the OAuth flow and enter your developer credentials.